Eric Zassenhaus Assistant Managing Editor, Digital

-Zassenhaus has also served as editor at several magazines and as art director at Tikkun magazine in San Francisco.
+Eric has also served as editor at several magazines and as art director at Tikkun magazine in San Francisco.
 He has worked at several book publishers, including City Lights Books, where he cut his teeth building the publisher/bookstore's website.

-Zassenhaus graduated from U.C.
+Eric graduated from U.C.
 Berkeley's Graduate School for Journalism, where he concentrated in Web and multimedia journalism.

 Stories by Eric Zassenhaus

 Orange County officials say the daylong closure of a span of the 405 Freeway to ended early Sunday.
 North and southbound lanes reopened by 3 p.m.
 Sunday.

 A rare 1967 Ferrari set records Saturday when it sold for over $27 million in Monterey, coming close to the most expensive road car ever sold at auction.